akuse-app/akuse/README.md

 ## 🐛 Known Issues

-- Some anime don't work because of different names as compared to AniList: Feel free to open a new issue if you find some of them so they can be fixed.
+- If Log-In doesn't work, make sure you have set a default browser.
-- All anime are subbed, but some may be dubbed.
+- Some anime may don't work because of different names as compared to AniList: feel free to open a new issue if you find some of them so they can be fixed.

 ## 🌟 Contributors